Law and German (LLB)

 The Law and German programme enables you to complete the foundation modules constituting the academic stage of training that is necessary to become a solicitor or barrister in England and Wales (known as the ‘Qualifying Law Degree’).
 In addition, we offer a wide selection of optional modules encompassing traditional and contemporary legal subjects and we also offer the opportunity to study law through the medium of Welsh.
-You will also take compulsory German language modules and option modules in the School of European Languages, Politics and Translation.
+You will also take compulsory German language modules and option modules in the School of Modern Languages.

 The year abroad is the most distinctive feature of the Law and German programme.
 This is spent in the law faculty of a university in Germany or Austria (Passau, Innsbruck, Konstanz or Martin-Luther University, Halle-Wittenberg) during which time you will build upon your linguistic and national legal skills and take full advantage of the benefits of studying in a foreign university environment.

 You can get hands-on experience by taking part in one of several pro-bono

 schemes and by taking part in other activities such as mooting, negotiating,

 public speaking, client interviewing competitions and legal discussion groups,